EGI-Federation/eosc-data-transfer/CONTRIBUTING.md

 ## Using git

-For collaboration purposes, it is best if you create a GitHub account and fork the repository to your own account.
-Once you do this you will be able to push your changes to your GitHub repository for others to see and use, and it will be easier to send pull requests.
+For collaboration purposes, it is best if you create a Github account and fork the repository to your own account.
+Once you do this you will be able to push your changes to your Github repository for others to see and use, and it will be easier to send pull requests.

 ### Branches and Commits